MASQ-Project/Node/CONTRIBUTING.md

 begin building your feature branch on Linux, macOS, and Windows platforms.
 It will also run the multinode integration tests on Linux.
 Track the builds as they proceed, and watch for failures.
 If there are any, go back to __Complete the Work__ and fix the problems.
-Sometimes, especially for failures in multinode integration tests, the reasons for the failures may not appear in Pipelines' console logs.
+Sometimes, especially for failures in multinode integration tests, the reasons for the failures may not appear in Actions' console logs.
 In that case, they will be available in Actions after the build completes.
 Download from there the appropriate `generated-`\<platform\>`.tar.gz` file, pop it open, and look at the files inside.

 #### Wait for Approval